lemocla/Codzilla/README.md

  - ## **Testing performance**

-    Google Lighthouse was run on different pages returning different results, with thexternal libraries and url images affecting best practice scores - Below is an extract of the reports for the home page, the login and an event page.
+    Google Lighthouse was run on different pages returning different results, with the external libraries and url images affecting best practice scores - Below is an extract of the reports for the home page, the login and an event page.

     - ### **Home page**